jvorndran/Unravel/README.md

 RAG Lens helps developers understand and optimize their RAG pipelines through interactive visualizations.
 Experiment with document parsing, chunking strategies, embedding models, and retrieval configurations—all running locally on your machine.

-## Requirements

-- Python 3.9, 3.10, 3.11, or 3.12
-- 4GB+ RAM recommended (for embedding models)
-- Optional: CUDA-compatible GPU for acceleration

 ## Installation

 ### From PyPI